 With any project, plans sometimes change.
 Third parties can change their mind on how their materials should be used.
 Design your project in a way that allows third parties to withdraw participation.
 This is compliant with data protection law.
-Learn more about data protection and privacy in the Digital Guide: Online Privacy and Security.
+Learn more about data protection and privacy in our digital guide to online privacy and security.